 How to Hook up All-In-One Printer with Cable Internet

 As stated, one of the first things to understanding how to set up an all-in-one printer is deciding on the connection.
 While a Wi-Fi or ethernet connection accomplishes the same task, the main advantage of using a wired connection is a more reliable internet connection.
-However, it has disadvantages, like the inability to connect to a mobile device.

 The good news is that hooking up a printer via ethernet port is easy, and below you’ll find a step-by-step guide on how to do it.

 Examine the back of your printer and connect the ethernet cable to the port.
 Listen for a soft-click noise to ensure the cable is connected.
-Then, insert the other end of the cord into your computer.
+Then, insert the other end of the cord into your router.

 STEP 2 Download Printer Driver (If Necessary)